 Foster Angels of South Texas has a core philosophy of finding and exposing positive influences to those foster children who are currently here in South Texas.
 Many of the services they provide seek to bridge the gap for those goods and services that may not be provided by state resources such as clothing, education, food, as well as the many various medical needs to those in foster care.
 In many cases, these small contributions can make a strong impact on mental well-being and self-esteem of the many children they work with.

 As a local organization, they strive to keep the administrative costs of operation low and use the funds they raise locally.
 During this holiday season, groups like Foster Angels of South Texas do a remarkable job in working to help those children who are currently in foster care system.
 If you are interested in making a contribution go to Foster Angel of South Texas or contact them at:

 Corpus Christi, TX 78480

-District 32 is served by two important food banks; the Food Bank of Corpus Christi which serves eleven coastal counties which include Aransas, Nueces and San Patricio, and the Food Bank of the Golden Crescent which provides for Calhoun and Victoria Counties.
-The food banks are two of the 19 food banks located throughout the state that make up the Texas Food Bank Network.
+Additionally, as a reminder, you can still make a donation to Food Bank of Corpus Christi which serves eleven coastal counties which include Nueces, Aransas, and San Patricio.
+This food bank is one of the 19 food banks located throughout the state that make up the Texas Food Bank Network.
 The network provides food to charities and services organizations in all 254 counties in Texas.

-If you would like to donate food, the food banks are always in need of nutritious, non-perishable foods such as: meals in a can (stew, chili, soup), tuna / canned meat, peanut butter, canned foods with pop-top lids, low sugar cereals, 100% fruit juices in single serving boxes, canned fruit packed in juice, and canned vegetables (low salt).
-The food banks can be located at:
+You can help by either making a monetary contribution at Food Bank of Corpus Christi or by donating food directly to the food bank.
+If you would like to donate food, they are always in need of nutritious, non-perishable foods such as: meals in a can (stew, chili, soup), tuna / canned meat, peanut butter, canned foods with pop-top lids, low sugar cereals, 100% fruit juices in single serving boxes, canned fruit packed in juice, and canned vegetables (low salt).
+Our local food bank can be located at: